From the Archives of Lawrence W. Albin, who lived a most fullfilling life and died a most fullfilling death (London 1893 - Dreseden 2019)

 This exhibition is supported by Stroom Den Haag, the Mondriaan Fonds, the Gemeente Den Haag, SEA Foundation and Amarte Fonds.

-Special thanks to Sabin Garea for designing and making the shelves, and to Ariane Toussaint for designing and making the curtain.
+Special thanks to Sabin Garea for designing and making the shelves.